 The Chicago Skyway, as mentioned in the “Chicago Skyway” section above, opened in June 1958.15 It was not constructed using proceeds from the Illinois State Tollway Commission original bond issuance; it was instead funded by the city of Chicago separately.18

 From the 1960s until 1978, Interstate 90 followed the Eisenhower (Congress) Expressway and Eisenhower Extension rather than the Kennedy Expressway and Northwest Tollway.
-For more on this historic route, visit Interstate 290 Illinois.
+For more on this route, see Interstate 290 Illinois.

 Interstate 90 follows the Ohio Turnpike from the Indiana Toll Road east to near the Cleveland metropolitan area.
 The act that created the Ohio Turnpike Commission was passed in 1949, and construction began on the Turnpike in October 1952.
 The 241-mile freeway was built in 38 months, with the route fully opened on October 1, 1955.
 For more information, visit the official Ohio Turnpike History page.